 Next time you prepare your salad, be sure to include spinach or kale instead of just using iceberg lettuce.
-Leafy greens are full of antioxidants, including lutein and zeaxanthin.
-According to the American Optometric Association, “many studies have shown that lutein and zeaxanthin reduce the risk of chronic eye diseases, including age-related macular degeneration (AMD) and cataracts.”
-These antioxidants also help to protect and maintain healthy eye cells by filtering out harmful high-energy blue wavelengths of light.
+Leafy greens are , including lutein and zeaxanthin. , “many studies have shown that lutein and zeaxanthin reduce the risk of chronic eye diseases, including age-related macular degeneration (AMD) and cataracts.”
+These antioxidants also by filtering out harmful high-energy blue wavelengths of light.
 Unfortunately, our bodies cannot synthesize the amounts of lutein and zeaxanthin that we need - meaning that eating nutritious foods with these antioxidants is a very important part of day-to-day eye care.

-If you’re looking for something sweet to munch on, try grabbing a handful of berries - especially strawberries.
-These tiny snacks are packed full of vitamin C (), which has been linked to a decrease in cataract formation.
-Vitamin C is also known to promote healthy capillary growth throughout the body and assists in the absorption of iron - all which is important for healthy eyesight.
-Vitamin C is also another nutrient that our bodies can’t make on their own, meaning that Vitamin C-rich foods are the key to obtaining enough of this vitamin for a healthy body and healthier eyes.
+If you’re looking for foods for healthy eyes, try grabbing a handful of berries - especially strawberries.
+These tiny snacks are packed full of vitamin C (), which has been linked to a and is important for healthy eyesight.
+Vitamin C also promotes healthy capillary growth throughout the body and assists in the absorption of iron - all of which is .
+Additionally, it's important to protect your eyes from age-related eye disease and harmful blue light.
+Including Vitamin C-rich foods in your diet is key to obtaining enough of this vitamin for a healthy body and healthier eyes.

-Whether you prefer tuna, salmon, or mackerel, a fish dinner is a great thing to include in any eye-healthy diet. , these dinner staples regulate the growth of blood vessels in our eyes.
+Whether you prefer tuna, salmon, or mackerel, a fish dinner is a great thing to include in any eye-healthy diet. , these dinner staples in our eyes.
 Since some eye conditions are caused by overgrowth or abnormal growth of these blood vessels, this regulation can go a long way in aiding in the prevention of diseases such as age-related macular degeneration and retinopathy.

 These five foods are just some examples of how the things we eat can affect the health of our eyes.
 Of course, one of the most important steps in gaining nutritional value from the foods we eat is to not go overboard in what we eat.
-It’s also important to remember that food, while an important part of our health, is never 100% effect in preventing the development of certain health issues.
-However, by working with a nutritionist or using one of the many healthy living tracking tools that are available to patients, you can easily develop a diet plan that will not only give you a healthier body, but which will help you see as clearly as possible for years to come.
-For more questions about what you could do to protect your eyesight, visit our website or contact your local Everett And Hurite office.
+It’s also important to remember that food, while an important part of our health, is never 100% effective in preventing the development of certain health issues.
+However, by working with a nutritionist or using one of the many healthy living tracking tools that are available to patients, you can easily develop a diet plan that will not only give you a healthier body, but will help you see as clearly as possible for years to come.
+For more questions about what you could do to protect your eyesight, or contact your local Everett And Hurite office.